Cortex Command

 - 100 % negative mentions

-“If you want any of the promised features from the advertisements, then I can't recommend this game.”
+“If you want any of the promised things in the advertisements, then I can't recommend this game.”

-“It's funny that the update we received was an advertisement for the prequel, but there have been no major updates in years.
+“It is funny that the update we received was an advertisement for the prequel, but no major update in years.
 They only changed the text on the campaign, and it is still not finished.”